Jabal Amil

 Jabal Amil (جبل عامل; also spelled Jabal Amel and historically known as Jabal Amila) is a cultural and geographic region in Southern Lebanon largely associated with its long-established, predominantly Twelver Shia Muslim inhabitants.
 Its precise boundaries vary, but it is generally defined as the mostly highland region on either side of the Litani River, between the Mediterranean Sea in the west and the Wadi al-Taym, Beqaa and Hula valleys in the east.

 The Shia community in Jabal Amil is thought to be one of the oldest in history.
 In the 10th century, several Yemeni tribes with Shi'ite inclinations, including the 'Amila tribe, had established themselves in the region.
 'Amili oral tradition and later writings assert that a companion of the Islamic prophet Muhammad and an early supporter of Ali, Abu Dharr al-Ghifari (d.
 AD 651), introduced Shi'ism to the area.
 Although there is frequent occurrence of this account in many religious sources, it is largely dismissed in academia, and historical sources suggest Shia Islam largely developed in Jabal Amil between the mid-8th and 10th centuries (750–900).
 Twelver Shia tradition in southern Lebanon credits the Amila, as the progenitors of the community, by having sided with the faction of Ali in the mid-7th century.

 Name

-The region derives its name from the Amila, an Arab tribe that had been affiliated with the Ghassanid client kings of Byzantine and that moved into the region and neighboring Galilee after the 7th-century Muslim conquests.
+The region derives its name from the Amila, an Arab tribe that had been affiliated with the Ghassanid client kings of the Byzantine Empire and that moved into the region and neighboring Galilee after the 7th-century Muslim conquests.
 Although speculative, Twelver Shia tradition in southern Lebanon credits the Amila as the progenitors of the community, by having sided with the faction of Ali in the mid-7th century.